zcdong/Devguide/book/airframes-multicopter-matrice100.md

 | AUX1 | 50 Hz | RC AUX1 |
 | AUX2 | 50 Hz | RC AUX2 |
 | AUX3 | 50 Hz | RC AUX3 |

+## Parameters

+* Default gains for generic x quadrotor work pretty well.
+An optimized set hasn''t been created yet.
+* Set the battery number of cells to 6 cells from the default of 3.